strrife/falcon/UPGRADE.md

 git apply falcon-update-xxxxxx.patch
 ```

-where `xxxxxx` should be changed to proper name of the patch.
+where `xxxxxx` should be changed to a proper name of the patch.

 3. solve potential conflicts between your changes and our new code